 A recent addition to the requirements in the industry.
 You can utilize your Korean Language skills to act as a call center trainee, where you can handle call center business for overseas clients.

-It increases your potential export & import business and job opportunities not only in Korean companies but also companies deal with businesses in South Korea.
-The reason is the good pay package and comparatively lesser competition.
+It increases your potential export & import business, and job opportunities not only in Korean companies but also in companies trading with companies in South Korea.
+The reason is the excellent pay package and comparatively lesser competition.

-In the last decade or two, a number of BPOs and KPOs have come up in India.
-Jobs could involve speaking skills, email writing, customer support or data processing.
+In the last decade or two, several BPOs and KPOs have come up in India.
+Jobs could involve speaking skills, email writing, customer support, or data processing.

 2. Jobs in Korean Companies in India

-Candidates who are fluent are preferred in Korean companies as their head Office are based in Korea and they need to communicate with the Head Office on a regular basis.
-In addition, there are also scholarships being provided by Korean companies for higher studies in the Republic of Korea.
+Fluent candidates are preferred in Korean companies as their head office is based in Korea, and they need to communicate with the Head Office regularly.
+Besides, there are also scholarships being provided by Korean companies for higher studies in the Republic of Korea.

 3. Jobs in Indian Companies and other MNCs